What is happening?

 4. What is changing – Storage Document

-From 10 January, when a consignment is split into sub-consignments before export, each sub-consignment must have its own non-manipulation document.
+As of 10 January, when a consignment is split into sub-consignments before export, each sub-consignment must have its own non-manipulation document.

-The use of the new Storage Document fields is currently voluntary but will be mandatory from 10 January 2026.
 If the relevant information is not provided and passed on to the exporter, you may not be able to sell your produce to the exporter, you may not be able to sell your produce.

 Take Action: Act Now!
 Get on Board!